+Iraqi payments mandated by the UN Compensation Commission The Food-for-Oil program required Iraq to make regular payments of 30 percent of its petroleum export revenues over a number of years to a UN fund.
+War reparations were managed by the UN and paid directly to Kuwaiti claimants, both individuals and (private or public) companies.
 Factors favourable to recovery The major contributor on the policy front after the war was the government's focus on reconstructing the petroleum sector and the technology upgrades that were embodied in the new investment.
-Apart from the ability to generate petroleum wealth, this recovery was made possible through the interaction of the following 3 indispensable factors : Political economy - · Migration of various tribes within central Arabia to the area forming contemporary Kuwait - The political system maintained the local unity and sovereignty strengthened loyalty and cohesiveness, regardless of prewar political challenges to - This led to large welfare payments for Kuwaiti citizens and large governmental expenditures during and after the war, despite the cessation of government revenue
+Apart from the ability to generate petroleum wealth, this recovery was made possible through the interaction of the following three indispensable factors: Political economy

+- Migration of various tribes within central Arabia to the area forming contemporary Kuwait. - The political system maintained the local unity and sovereignty strengthened loyalty and cohesiveness, regardless of prewar political challenges to. - This led to large welfare payments for Kuwaiti citizens and large governmental expenditures during and after the war, despite the cessation of government revenue.

-Policy reform and capital accumulation - Most crucial economic policy that helped a recovery was its savings of petroleum rents accumulated in its SWF - Other important policies include new macroeconomic policies, trade liberalization and labor policies, enhancement of the role of the private sector through microeconomic reforms - Kuwait faced a stark labor shortage following the war.
-New policies were intended to reduce the dependence on foreign labor and to establish a pool of local skilled workers Global petroleum-market response - Saudi Arabia, the world's largest petroleum producer, exercised its self-assigned role as a stabilizer of global petroleum prices by increasing production to restore prewar levels.
-Other members of OPEC, namely Venezuela, Algeria, and Nigeria, as well as Qatar and the UAE also increased production - Non-OPEC production also increased, which further contributed to stabilizing the market The profound impact of the rebuilding strategies was prominently witnessed with the quick economic recovery The rebuilding of Kuwait's petroleum industry enabled the country's economy to grow at a rapid pace.
+Policy reform and capital accumulation

+- Most crucial economic policy that helped a recovery was its savings of petroleum rents accumulated in its SWF. - Other important policies include new macroeconomic policies, trade liberalization and labor policies, enhancement of the role of the private sector through microeconomic reforms. - Kuwait faced a stark labor shortage following the war.
+New policies were intended to reduce the dependence on foreign labor and to establish a pool of local skilled workers.
+Global petroleum-market response

+- Saudi Arabia, the world's largest petroleum producer, exercised its self-assigned role as a stabilizer of global petroleum prices by increasing production to restore prewar levels.
+Other members of OPEC, namely Venezuela, Algeria, and Nigeria, as well as Qatar and the UAE also increased production. - Non-OPEC production also increased, which further contributed to stabilizing the market.
+The profound impact of the rebuilding strategies was prominently witnessed with the quick economic recovery The rebuilding of Kuwait's petroleum industry enabled the country's economy to grow at a rapid pace.
 The pre-war level of GDP per capita was achieved by the end of 1992 and thereafter surpassed.
 Between 1994 and 2008, the Kuwaiti real GDP grew at an average rate of 5.2 percent per year.
-On a per capita basis, the first two years following the war was particularly magnificent, primarily due to the initial loss of much of its population.
+On a per capita basis, the first two years following the war was particularly devastating, primarily due to the initial loss of much of its population.
 However, when the displaced population was subsequently restored in 1999, the level of per capita GDP fell only temporarily.
-On a good note, the negative macroeconomic effects of the war reversed within just a few years as Kuwait's terms of trade gained from stability in the global petroleum prices following the war.
+On an optimistic note, the negative macroeconomic effects of the war reversed within just a few years as Kuwait's terms of trade gained from stability in the global petroleum prices following the war.